inkognitro/react-redux-saga-boilerplate/README.md

 # React Redux Boilerplate
-Frontend boilerplate with time travelling through redux.
+Frontend boilerplate with time travelling through react and redux.
 Thanks god, or simply thanks Dan Abramov :)

 ## Development mode
 to run the app with hot module reloading at //localhost:9000, run: